 - Discussing approaches to a fulfilling intimate relationship

-- Referring you to a sex counsellor or psychologist to address changes in body image, sexuality, fear, anxiety, and coping
+- Referring you to a sex counsellor or psychologist to address changes in your body image, sexuality, fear, anxiety, and coping

 - Supporting your emotional and physical health